WTO ministers reach deals on fisheries, food, COVID vaccines

 “WTO members have for the first time, concluded an agreement with environmental sustainability at its heart,” Okonjo-Iweala said.
 “This is also about the livelihoods of the 260 million people who depend directly or indirectly on marine fisheries.”

-The WTO chief said the deal takes a first step to curb government subsidies and overcapacity — too many operators — in the fishing industry.
+She said the deal takes a first step to curb government subsidies and overcapacity — too many operators — in the fishing industry.
+But India and some allies won concessions that scrapped an entire chapter from a proposal that could have threatened some types of subsidies favoring small-scale, artisanal fishing.

+The fisheries agreement, which focused on subsidies for types of fishing that are unsustainable or illegal, came with a late addition that will limit its validity to four years unless new rules to fight overcapacity and overfishing are addressed.
+That was a clause sought by some African, Caribbean and Pacific Island countries.

 More controversial was an agreement on a watered-down plan to waive intellectual property protections for COVID-19 vaccines, which ran afoul of advocacy groups that say it did not go far enough — and could even do more harm than good.

-“The TRIPS waiver compromise will contribute to ongoing efforts to concentrate and diversify vaccine manufacturing capacity so that a crisis in one region does not leave others cut off,” Okonjo-Iweala said of the waiver of intellectual property protections.
+But Okonjo-Iweala said the waiver of intellectual property protections “will contribute to ongoing efforts to concentrate and diversify vaccine manufacturing capacity so that a crisis in one region does not leave others cut off.”

 U.S. Trade Representative Katherine Tai hailed a “concrete and meaningful outcome to get more safe and effective vaccines to those who need it most.”